opendevstack/ods-provisioning-app/README.md

 project.template.key.names=default,<name>
 ```

-# Project setup
+# Internal architecture

-The Project is based on Spring Boot, using several techs which can be seen in the [build.gradle](build.gradle).
+The Project is based on Spring Boot, using several technologies which can be seen in the [build.gradle](build.gradle).

+The provision app is merely an orchestrator - that does rest calls to Crowd, Jira, Confluence, Bitbucket and
+Rundeck (for openshift interaction).

+The APIs exposed for direct usage, and also for the UI are in the [controller package](tree/master/src/main/java/org/opendevstack/provision/controller).
+The connectors to the various tools to create resources are in the [services package](tree/master/src/main/java/org/opendevstack/provision/services)

 If you want to build locally - create gradle.properties in the root